puzrin/usb-pd-arduino/README.md

 # USB Power Delivery for Arduino

-Implement a USB PD protocol analyzer, a USB PD trigger board or a more sophisticated power sink using a few additional components and simple Arduino code.
-Supports several STM32 microcontrollers.
+Implement a USB PD trigger board or a more sophisticated power sink using simple Arduino code.
+Supports STM32 microcontrollers with UCPD peripheral and ESP32 microcontrollers with an external FUSB302 PD controller.

-Depending on the microcontroller, a comparator and a few resistors are needed, or just the resistors or no additional component at all.
-See below for more details.
-For 5 USD in parts, you can build a USB PD protocol analyzer.